-On to round two: In this class we will be demonstrating two dishes: General Tso’s Chicken and Spring Rolls.
+For our last class of the semester, we will be demonstrating two dishes: pot stickers and seafood delights.
 The class will demonstrate step-by-step instructions and students will have the opportunity to give it a try.

 Due to inclement weather, there will be no Confucius Institute Chinese classes today, January 17, 2017.
 Chinese 101 and 102 will resume as normal next week and will be made up if necissary at the end of the semester.

 HSK is the official test administered by the Hanban/Confucius Institute Headquarters to assess learners’ proficiency in Chinese language and to select participants for Conficius Institute Scholarships.
 The Confucius Institute at the University of Nebraska-Lincoln is a test center for HSK and will hold the test twice every year.
 Anyone in Nebraska is welcome to register and participate in the test.
 Click here for more information.